By SR. JUDITH ANN KARAM, CSA

 The meeting that led to the founding of CHA convened on the porch of a cottage overlooking the Mississippi River in Minneapolis.
 Fr.
 Charles B. Moulinier, SJ, who was to become CHA's first president, met with 14 Sisters of St. Joseph of Carondelet to discuss the need for a unified Catholic hospital response to the public's growing demand for higher standards of hospital care.

 Catholic health care over the years in service to God's people has grown its mission of healing.
-We have been pioneers in the founding of hospitals, providing home health care, opening ambulatory centers, and providing alternatives to maintain health.
-We are responsible for innovations in heart surgery, in orthopedic care, and in mental health.
+We have been pioneers in the founding of hospitals, providing home health care, opening ambulatory centers and providing alternatives to maintain health.
+We are responsible for innovations in heart surgery, in orthopedic care and in mental health.

-In July, a member of the Sisters of Charity of St. Augustine, Sr. Ignatia Gavin, CSA, will be honored by Alcoholics Anonymous at their international convention in Atlanta.
+This month a member of the Sisters of Charity of St. Augustine, Sr. Ignatia Gavin, CSA, will be honored by Alcoholics Anonymous at their international convention in Atlanta.
 Our Sr. Gavin was director of admitting at St. Thomas Hospital in Akron, Ohio.
 She worked with Dr. Bob and Bill W., the co-founders of AA, in getting alcoholics admitted to the hospital for detoxification.
 Wherever she could find room, including space that had been used to store flowers for the patients, she placed alcoholic patients for care.
 Alcoholism at the time was considered a social malady, but Sr. Gavin and the founders of AA saw the human suffering and took action.
 In the decades since, society has grown in understanding addiction as a disease.
 We have come a long way.
 There are many such stories of Catholic health care on the forefront of compassionate care.

 As we look today at the dramatic changes happening in health care delivery, we are grateful that more people have access to health care.
 In Catholic health care we have always had a broad holistic definition of health.
 Our belief in the dignity of the whole person, made in the image and likeness of God, leads everything we do and believe.
-Our goal is to care for physical healing, as well as the social, emotional, and spiritual.
+Our goal is to care for physical healing, as well as the social, emotional and spiritual.
 So, when we plan for population health management, our view is of the whole person.

-A change in reimbursement from units of services to value is underway not only from Medicare and Medicaid but also from commercial insurers.
+A change in reimbursement from units of services to value is under way not only from Medicare and Medicaid but also from commercial insurers.
 Value is measured as quality outcomes and service excellence.
 Catholic health care is focused on providing the highest quality care with compassion.
 This is not new.
 Focusing on core measures and clinical benchmarks enables us to assure the value of our care and reap the financial advantages, but most importantly, by following this path we are respecting the dignity of the person with the best person-centered service.

 Our family in Catholic health care has gotten larger.
 The growth of ministerial juridic persons is a reality.
-We have new partnership and reconfigurations of health systems.
+We have new partnerships and reconfigurations of health systems.
 These movements are necessitated by regional strategies, integrated delivery networks and accountable care organizations, operational efficiencies and technology.

 On Dec.
 8, we will celebrate the 50th anniversary of the closing of the Second Vatican Council where the proper role of the laity in the Catholic Church was proclaimed.
 We know there is a great blessing in the growth of lay leadership in Catholic health care.
 The awareness of our co-ministers being called from God, dedicated to serve in the ministry makes us all proud.
 Our focus on sponsorship and leadership formation is a priority.